The Next Level of Sustainability in Space

 ThinkTank Maths secures funding for SST Project

-ThinkTank Maths Limited (TTM) has secured R&D financing from Scotland’s economic development agency, Scottish Enterprise, for the development of enhanced space surveillance and tracking (SST) services.
+ThinkTank Maths Limited (TTM) secured financing for the development of enhanced Space Maths for space surveillance and tracking (SST).

 The overcrowding of Low Earth Orbit (LEO) is a rapidly growing problem due to the proliferation of satellites endangering vital economic and societal activities.
-To achieve economic continuity and security along with lower insurance costs, the position uncertainty of space-objects in LEO have to be reduced.
+To achieve economic continuity and security along with lower insurance costs, the position uncertainty of space-objects in LEO has to be reduced.
 Enhanced orbital trajectory prediction and object collision risk reduction will help safeguard both commercial and military assets and operations.

-TTM aims to accomplish this through novel abductive inference methods to fuse complex heterogenous data sets.
+TTM is achieving this through novel abductive inference methods to fuse complex heterogenous data sets.
 This capability will reduce satellite fuel burn from unnecessary avoidance manoeuvres extending the operational life of spacecraft.
-Generating less space debris and less CO2 pollution will promote safe and sustainable development of LEO.
+Generating less space debris will support safe and sustainable development of LEO.

-Our software will automatically collect data from a variety of sources to give enhanced position accuracy for space objects.
-Through TTM’s augmented intelligence system (TRA™) we will provide decision intelligence at the speed of relevance to satellite operators, ‘because modelling the past does not predict the future’.
+Our software automatically collects data from a variety of sources to give enhanced position accuracy for space objects.
+Through TTM’s augmented intelligence system (TRA™) we can provide decision intelligence at the speed of relevance to satellite operators, ‘because modelling the past does not predict the future’.

-TTM has been working in stealth mode since 2018 with Dr Moriba Jah, Associate Professor at the University of Texas, Austin, and Co-Founder and Chief Scientist at Privateer Space.
+TTM has worked since 2018 with Dr Moriba Jah, Associate Professor at the University of Texas, Austin, and Co-Founder and Chief Scientist at Privateer Space.
 Dr Jah is a globally recognised subject matter expert, space environmentalist and astrodynamicist.

-The project will also consolidate TTM’s relationship with SaxaVord Spaceport within the SaxaVord Space Domain Awareness Consortium.
-TTM plans to develop safe and accurate orbital insertion services for SaxaVord launcher clients.
+The project consolidates TTM’s relationship with SaxaVord Spaceport; together we will develop safe and accurate orbital insertion services for SaxaVord launch clients.